Extremadura Spain Travel Guide

 Widely available in traditional restaurants and bars, especially for lunch.

 Extremadura has excellent local wines, notably from the Ribera del Guadiana DO.
-Look for red wines from Tempranillo and Garnacha, and white wines from Cayetana Blanca or Pardina.
+Look for red wines from Tempranillo and Garnacha, and pale wines from Cayetana Blanca or Pardina.
 Mahou and Cruzcampo are common Spanish beer brands throughout Caceres.
 Craft beer options are also growing.

 An acorn liqueur, typical of the region, reflecting the dehesa's importance and its produce.
 Often a digestif.
 Enjoy robust Spanish coffee.
 Order a "café con leche" (coffee with milk), "café solo" (espresso), or "cortado" (espresso with a dash of milk).